gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 ## Wiring the Buck Modules

 This section details wiring the buck converter to the PCBs.
 The buck converter module has an `In +` and `In -` on one side for the 12v input, and an `Out +` and `Out -` on the opposite side for the converted 5v output.
-The display uses only the 5v outputs.
 This section will also cover how to calibrate the variable buck module to provide 5.0v to 5.1v output.

 ![buckmodulesandwiring-wiring](../img/buckmoduleassembly/buckmoduleassembly-wire.webp)